KDM121/documentation/docs/Linux/NFS-mount.md

 tmpfs              3.1G  180K  3.1G   1% /run/user/1000
 192.168.1.2:/share  469G     0  469G   0% /PATH/TO/MOUNTPOINT
 ```

 (the last line is the nfs share)

+ON the server:

+1: create a group,

+2: set the mapall group to the group created

+3: set the permission of the group to RW in datasets

+4: add the nfs share with the path/ setup nfs share

+2: set host/ network if restricting to specific IP's

+try accessing the nfs share